mar10/nutree/docs/sphinx/user_guide.rst

 A :class:`~nutree.tree.Tree` object is a shallow wrapper around a single, invisible system root node.
 All visible toplevel nodes are direct children of this root node. |br|
-A Tree exposes methods to iterate, search, copy, filter, serialize, etc.
+Trees expose methods to iterate, search, copy, filter, serialize, etc.

-The :class:`~nutree.node.Node` represents a single element in the tree. |br|
+A :class:`~nutree.node.Node` represents a single element in the tree. |br|
-It is a shallow wrapper around a user data instance, that adds navigation, modifcation, and other functionality.
+It is a shallow wrapper around a user data instance, that adds navigation, modification, and other functionality.

 Main `Node` attributes are initialized on construction: